macmiranda/macmiranda.github.io/content/about.pt-br.md

 title = "Sobre mim"
 slug = "about"
 +++
-👋 Hi, I’m @macmiranda, a high-achieving generalist with 16+ years of experience managing highly-available distributed systems with focus on security.
+👋 Hi, I’m @macmiranda, a high-achieving generalist with 17+ years of experience managing highly-available distributed systems with focus on security.
 In other words, a problem solver in the hyperconverged world.

 👀 I’m interested in DevSecOps, ML, Python, Automation tools (yes, even Power Automate), Threat Research and Blockchain technologies.

-🌱 I’m currently learning Python and studying for the ComptTIA CySA+ and the CKS exams.
+🌱 I’m currently building up my Go and Python skills and studying for the the CKS exam.

+🏆 Certified LFCS, CKA, CySA+ and CCNA

 📫 You can reach me via https://linkedin.com/in/macmiranda/